A new computational framework for log-concave density estimation: Computational experiments on simulated data

-In this section, we present numerical experiments to study the different variants of our algorithm, and compare them with existing methods based on convex optimization for the log-concave MLE.
-Our results are based on large-scale datasets (both synthetic and real) with $n \in \{5{,}000,10{,}000\}$ and $d=4$.
-Our simulated data are generated from standard $d$-dimensional normal and Laplace distributions, while our real data consist of daily returns of four stocks\footnote{International Business Machines Corporation (IBM.US), JPMorgan Chase \& Co.
-(JPM.US), Caterpillar Inc. (CAT.US), 3M Company (MMM.US)} over $n=10{,}000$ days between 1970 and 2010, normalized so that each dimension has unit variance.
-The real data is available at \url{https://stooq.com/db/h/}, and code for our experiments is available from the github repository \texttt{LogConcComp}\footnote{\url{https://github.com/wenyuC94/LogConcComp}}.
+In this section, we present numerical experiments to study the different variants of our algorithm and compare them with existing methods based on convex optimization for the log-concave MLE.
+Our results are based on large-scale synthetic datasets with $n \in \{5{,}000,10{,}000\}$ observations generated from standard $d$-dimensional normal and Laplace distributions with $d=4$.
+Code for our experiments is available from the github repository \texttt{LogConcComp} available at:

+All computations were carried out on the MIT Supercloud Cluster \citep{reuther2018interactive} on an Intel Xeon Platinum 8260 machine, with 24 CPUs and 24GB of RAM.
+Our algorithms were written in Python; we used Gurobi~\citep{gurobi} to solve the LPs and QPs.

-Our first comparison method is that of \cite{cule2010maximum}, implemented in the \texttt{R} package \texttt{LogConcDEAD} \citep{JSSv029i02}, and denoted CSS.
+Our first comparison method is that of \cite{cule2010maximum}, implemented in the \texttt{R} package \texttt{LogConcDEAD} \citep{JSSv029i02}, and denoted by CSS.
 The CSS algorithm terminates when $\|\bphi^{(t)} - \bphi^{(t-1)}\|_\infty \leq \tau$, and we consider $\tau \in \{10^{-2},10^{-3},10^{-4}\}$.
-With $n=10{,}000$, $d=4$ and $\tau = 10^{-4}$, CSS takes more than 20 hours.
 Our other competing approach is the randomized smoothing method of \cite{duchi2012randomized}, with random grids of a fixed grid size, which we denote here by RS-RF-$m$, with $m$ being the grid size.
 To the best of our knowledge, this method has not been used to compute the log-concave MLE previously.

-We denote the different variants of our algorithm as $\text{Alg-$V$}$, where $\text{Alg}\in\{\text{RS,NS}\}$ represents Algorithm~\ref{algo:smoothing} with Randomized smoothing and Nesterov's smoothing, and $V\in\{\text{DI},\text{RI}\}$ represents whether we use deterministic or random grids of increasing grid sizes to approximate the gradient.
-Further details of our input parameters are given in Section~\ref{app:expt-setting}.
+We denote the different variants of our algorithm as $\text{Alg-$V$}$, where $\text{Alg}\in\{\text{RS,NS}\}$ represents Algorithm~\ref{algo:smoothing} with Randomized smoothing and Nesterov smoothing, and $V\in\{\text{DI},\text{RI}\}$ represents whether we use deterministic or random grids of increasing grid sizes to approximate the gradient.
+Further details of our input parameters are given in Appendix~\ref{app:expt-setting}.

 Figure~\ref{fig:profile} presents the relative objective error, defined for an algorithm with iterates $\bphi_1,\ldots,\bphi_t$ as